praveek/launch.en/help/extension-reference/web/adobe-analytics-extension/adobe-analytics-release-notes.md

 #### Bug Fixes

 * Fixed a bug affecting the rule configuration that would throw an error when you tried to set variables if you were using a custom library and your report suites weren't configured in Analytics.
-* When creating an eVar there was a bug that would not show you the option to 'duplicate from' a prop or vice versa, this has now been fixed to mirror the behavior in previous versions.
+* When creating an eVar, there was a bug that would not show you the option to "duplicate from" a prop or vice versa.
+This has now been fixed to mirror the behavior in previous versions.

 #### Features